-This course covers topics and issues in early childhood education.
-Emphasis is placed on current advocacy issues, emerging technology, professional growth experiences, and other related topics.
-Upon completion, students should be able to list, discuss, and explain current topics and issues in early childhood education.
+This course covers current topics and policies in the diverse and inclusive field of early childhood education that affect young children, families, communities, and professionals.
+Emphasis is placed on but not limited to advocacy, equity, bias social justice, emerging research, professionalism, reflective practice, legal/ethical concerns.
+Upon completion, student should be able to list, discuss, and explain current trends/policies in early childhood education as well as develop an advocacy plan based on course content

-EDU 216 Foundations of Education Prerequisites: None Corequisites: None
+EDU 216 Foundations of Education